Trade Stock Indices

 Indices Pivot Point = (High + Low + Close) / 3

-A pivot point is a indices price level of significance in technical analysis of a financial market that is used by indices traders as a predictive indicator of stock indices price movement.
-It is calculated as an average of significant indices prices (high, low and close) from the performance of a market in the prior trading period.
-If the indices prices in the following period trades above the central point it is usually evaluated as a bullish sentiment, whereas if stock indices price below the central point is seen as bearish.
+A pivot-point is a indices trading price level of significance in technical analysis of a financial market that is used by traders as a predictive indicator of stock indices trading price movement.
+It's calculated as an average of significant indices trading prices (high, low and close) from the performance of a market in the prior trading period.
+If the indices trading prices in the following period trades above the central point it is usually evaluated as a bullish sentiment, whereas if stock indices trading price below central point is seen as bearish.

-The central point is used to calculate additional levels of support and resistance, below and above central point, respectively, by either subtracting or adding stock indices price differentials calculated from previous trading ranges.
+The central point is used to calculate additional levels of support & resistance, below and above central point, respectively, by either subtracting or adding stock indices trading price differentials calculated from previous trading ranges.

-A pivot point and the associated support and resistance levels are often turning points for the direction of stock indices price movement in a market.
+A pivot-point & the associated support & resistance levels are often turning points for the direction of stock indices trading price movement in a market.

-• In an up indices trend, the pivot point and the resistance levels may represent a ceiling level for the indices price. if stock indices price goes above this level the up indices trend is no longer sustainable and a indices trend reversal may occur.
+• In an up indices trend, the pivot point & the resistance levels may represent a ceiling level for the indices trading price.
+If stock indices trading price goes above this level the up indices trend is no longer sustainable and a indices trend reversal may occur.

-• In a down indices trend , a pivot point and the support levels may represent a low for stock indices price level or a resistance to further decline.
+• In a down indices trend , a pivot point & the support levels may represent a low for stock indices trading price level or a resistance to further decline.

-One of the reasons they are now so popular is because they are considered a "leading" (or predictive) indicator rather than a lagging indicator.
-All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close indices prices.
+One of the reasons they are now so popular is because they are considered a 'leading' (or predictive) technical indicator rather than a lagging indicator.
+All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close indices trading prices.
 The 24-hour cycle pivot points in this indicator are calculated according to the following formulas:

 Resistance 3